Bayesian Fixed-domain Asymptotics for Covariance Parameters in a Gaussian Process Model: Limiting Posterior Distribution for Covariance Parameters

-\end{theorem} Theorem \ref{thm:bvm1:theta} shows that under fixed-domain asymptotics, the conditional posterior $\pi(\theta|X_n,\alpha)$ converges in total variation norm to the normal distribution $\mathcal{N}(\widetilde\theta_{\alpha},2\theta_0^2/n)$.
-For a given range parameter $\alpha>0$, $\widetilde\theta_{\alpha}$ is the MLE of $\theta$, and $2\theta_0^2$ is the asymptotic variance of the MLE $\widetilde\theta_{\alpha}$.
-Therefore, this result appears similar to the classic BvM theorem in regular parametric models for independent data, such as Theorem 8.2 in \citet{LehCas98} and Theorem 10.1 in \citet{Van98}, where the limiting normal distribution is centered at the MLE with variance equal to the asymptotic variance of MLE.
-The classic BvM theorem usually relies on the local asymptotic normality (LAN) condition and the existence of uniformly consistent tests (Theorem 10.1 in \citet{Van98}).
-The main technical challenge in the proof of Theorem \ref{thm:bvm1:theta} is to establish the LAN condition for data with increasingly stronger dependence under fixed-domain asymptotics, which is fundamentally different from the BvM theorem for independent data.
-We need the asymptotic normality of $\widetilde\theta_{\alpha}$ at a given range parameter $\alpha>0$ which can be different from the truth $\alpha_0$.
-Such asymptotic normality of $\widetilde\theta_{\alpha}$ has been derived previously in \citet{Duetal09}, \citet{WangLoh11}, and \citet{KauSha13}, which heavily depends on the spectral analysis of Mat\'ern covariance functions.
-Our proof relies on a refined version of the analysis in \citet{WangLoh11}; see Section \ref{supsec:spectral} for the details.
+Third, the posterior convergence of \eqref{limit:dist:fix} Theorem \ref{thm:bvm1:theta} has a similar format to the classic BvM theorem in regular parametric models for independent data, such as Theorem 8.2 in \citep{LehCas98} and Theorem 10.1 in \citep{Van98}, where the limiting normal distribution is centered at the MLE with variance equal to the asymptotic variance of MLE.
+However, the classic BvM theorem usually relies on the LAN condition and the existence of uniformly consistent tests (Theorem 10.1 in \citep{Van98}) which can be readily verified for models with independent and weakly dependent data.
+The main technical challenge for proving Theorem \ref{thm:bvm1:theta} is to establish the LAN condition for data with increasingly stronger dependence under fixed-domain asymptotics.
+We need the asymptotic normality of the REML $\widetilde\theta_{\alpha}$ at a given range parameter $\alpha>0$ which can be different from the true $\alpha_0$.
+Our proof leverages the spectral analysis of Mat\'ern covariance functions (see Section S1.4 in the Supplementary Material (Li 2020)), which has also been used in the previous works for the MLE of $\theta$ for GP with mean zero (\citep{Duetal09}, \citep{WangLoh11}, and \citep{KauSha13}), though they have not considered the model with regression terms as ours.
+Finally, we provide an explicit convergence rate $n^{-1/2}\log^3 n$ for the convergence in total variation distance.
+The $\log^3 n$ term is mainly used to ensure the strong mode of almost sure convergence.

 In most spatial applications, the range parameter $\alpha$ is unknown and assigned a prior $\pi(\alpha)$.
-Next, we present the BvM theorem for the joint posterior of $(\theta,\alpha)\in \RR_+^2$.
-The consistency of the MLE of $\theta$ and the nonexistence of consistent frequentist estimator for $\alpha$ indicates that the posterior of $\theta$ should converge to a normal limit, while the posterior of $\alpha$ does not necessarily converge to any fixed value under fixed-domain asymptotics.
+Next, we present a much stronger theorem for the limit of the joint posterior distribution of $(\theta,\alpha)\in \RR^+ \times \RR^+$.
+The consistency of the REML of $\theta$ and the nonexistence of consistent frequentist estimator for $\alpha$ indicates that the posterior of $\theta$ should converge to a normal limit, while the posterior of $\alpha$ does not necessarily converge to any fixed value under fixed-domain asymptotics.
 We prove this idea rigorously.
-We define two small positive constants $\underline\kappa$ and $\overline\kappa$ that depend on the smoothness $\nu>0$ and the dimension $d$ ($d\in \{1,2,3\}$), together with two deterministic sequences $\underline \alpha_n$ and $\overline \alpha_n$: